anaggomes/be-nc_news/README.md

 #### /api/articles/:article_id/comments

 - GET - Get all comments for an article.
-- POST - Add a new comment to an article
+- POST - Inserts a new comment to an article

 #### /api/comments/:comment_id